vuejs/router/.github/contributing.md

 You can also host the translation on your own.
 To create one, just simply fork our GitHub repo and change the content and site config in `packages/docs`.
 To long-term maintain it, we _highly recommend_ a similar way that we do above for our officially hosted translations:

-1. Ensure you create a _checkpoint branch_ (for example, a branch named sync).
-This branch should always align with the commit of the original documentation that corresponds to your most recent translation.
+- Ensure you maintain the _checkpoint_ properly.
-2. Utilize the diff result between the latest official repository and your own by using the git diff command or the GitHub Compare page to guide your translation.
+- Utilize the diff result between the latest official repository and your own checkpoint to guide your translation.
-3. Complete the translation process.
-4. Update the _checkpoint branch_ accordingly.

 <!-- TODO: add an example once we have got one -->